rmporsch/rmporsch.github.io/_posts/2023-11-18-MBA-Thesis.md

 on steering committees, financial contributions, project governance, and community building.
-Thus, aligning more closely to the ideas of open innovation communities, which include identity, memberships, and loyalty, than horizontal user networks [@west2008].
-Although [@vonhippel2007] states that user networks can be part of communities, it does suggest that firms may have two distinct motivations and processes when engaging in OSS development: (1) A coupled innovation process to develop or maintain non-differentiating software and (2) an
+Thus, aligning more closely to the ideas of open innovation communities, which include identity, memberships, and loyalty, than horizontal user networks {% cite west2008 %}.
+Although
+{% cite vonhippel2007 %} states that user networks can be part of communities, it does suggest that firms may have two distinct motivations and processes when engaging in OSS development: (1) A coupled innovation process to develop or maintain non-differentiating software and (2) an